 - 1. Foster/adoptive parents shall accept children for foster care only from the Department of Health and Human Resources unless they are dual providers sanctioned by the Regional Program Manager or Child Welfare Consultant under specific circumstances. - 2.
 The number of children placed in a home shall be determined by the stamina, capacities, skills of the parents, physical accommodations of the home, and the effect of a child's placement on the equilibrium of the family as a unit.
-No more than six (6) children, including the foster children, and the foster/adoptive parents' own children, or any other children under the age of eighteen (18) living at home shall reside in the foster home at any given time.
-The only exception may be for the placement of a sibling group with the prior approval of the Homefinding Supervisor who will then notify the Regional Program Manager or Child Welfare Consultant by the next working day. - 3.
-Waivers can be issued for the number of children in the homes under the following circumstances: - 1) to allow a parenting youth in foster care to remain with the child of the parenting youth; - 2) to allow siblings to remain together; - 3) to allow a child with an established meaningful relationship with the family to remain with the family; and - 4) to allow a family with special training or skills to provide care to a child who has a severe disability. - 4.
-No more than two (2) children under the age of two (2) are to be placed in a foster home at the same time. - 5.
-No more than two (2) children who are medically fragile or non-ambulatory shall reside in a foster home at the same time.
+No more than six children, including the foster children, and the foster/adoptive parents' own children, or any other children under the age of 18 living at home shall reside in the foster home at any given time. - 3.
+Waivers can be issued for the number of children in the homes under the following circumstances: - 1) to allow a parenting youth in foster care to remain with the child of the parenting youth - 2) to allow siblings to remain together - 3) to allow a child with an established meaningful relationship with the family to remain with the family - 4) to allow a family with special training or skills to provide care to a child who has a severe disability. - 4.
+No more than two children under the age of two are to be placed in a foster home at the same time - 5.
+No more than two children who are medically fragile or non-ambulatory shall reside in a foster home at the same time.